Kevin Yeary

-Kevin Patrick Yeary is an American attorney and jurist who serves on the Texas Court of Criminal Appeals.
-A Republican, he was elected in 2014.
+Kevin Patrick Yeary is an American attorney and jurist serving as a judge of the Texas Court of Criminal Appeals since 2015.

 Background

 Yeary has a Bachelors of Arts in English communication from St. Mary's University.
 He also has his Juris Doctor from St. Mary's University.

 Following law school, Yeary was a briefing attorney for Judge Bill White, a former judge of the Texas Court of Criminal Appeals.
 From 1992 to 1995, Yeary worked as an associate attorney for Hedges & Walsh.
 However, he left private practice to become an assistant district attorney, where he worked in Dallas County, Harris County, and Bexar County.

 Judgeship

 In 2014, Yeary was elected to Place 4 on the Texas Court of Criminal Appeals as a Republican in a partisan election.
 According to an analysis done by Ballotpedia to determine judge partisan behavior, Yeary was labeled a "mild Republican".
 Texas Attorney General Ken Paxton has criticized every member of the Texas Court of Criminal Appeals except Yeary because he was the lone dissenter in a case that prohibited the state attorney general from having unilateral power to prosecute voter fraud.